kshji/awgeo/README.md

 #### setup
  * mkdir input and output
- * cp pullauta.ini from config or edit your pullauta
+ * config/pullauta.ini use some variable = dynamic template , make your edits to this version
  * edit awgeo.ini, set directory where is AwGeo binary's

 #### pullauta.ini